libjch/forest-chatx/README.md

 Default users/rooms data is saved "in memory - lost on reboot", but you can also use a Redis cache by providing the URL as environment variable
 `REDIS_URL`

+##Improvements
+Future work should include
+* Better UI
+* Handling multiple connections using the same username
+* Tabs to join multiple rooms

 ##Documentation
 These articles were worth reading while building this application.